splunk/splunk-connect-for-syslog/docs/troubleshooting.md

 but syslog-ng) and have complete control over the templating and underlying syslog-ng process.
 This is an advanced topic and futher help can be obtained via the github issue tracker and Slack channels.

 When debugging a configuration syntax issue at startup the container must remain running.
-This can be enabled by adding `SC4S_DEBUG_CONTAINER=yes` to the `env_file`
+This can be enabled by adding `SC4S_DEBUG_CONTAINER=yes` to the `env_file`.

 ## Dealing with non RFC-5424 compliant sources